 From the experts: Learn more about the wide range of VA benefits available to qualifying veterans in our veteran care guide.

 What if I can't afford my Medicare costs?

-Several state-run Medicare Savings Programs are available to low-income older adults struggling to pay premiums, deductibles, and copays.
+Several state-run Medicare Savings Programs are available to low-income Medicare beneficiaries struggling to pay premiums, deductibles, and copays.
 Head over to our Medicare Saving Programs guide to learn more.

 How do I pay my Medicare bill?

-If you're receiving Social Security benefits, your Medicare costs will automatically be deducted from your Social Security check.
+If you're receiving Social Security benefits, it’s likely that your Medicare costs will automatically be deducted from your Social Security check.
 If you're not receiving benefits yet, you'll get a bill for your Medicare premiums in the mail.